apigee/streetcarts-tutorial/streetcarts/proxies/src/gateway/README.md

 1. In the proxy editor Navigator, click **default** under Target Endpoints.

 2. In the editor pane, scroll to the bottom of the file and make sure the HTTPTargetConnection URL base path is correct.
-(For example, if you're an Apigeek deploying in the internal e2e environment, the base URL should be https://{org}-{env}.**e2e**.apigee.net).
+(For example, if you're an Apigeek deploying in the internal e2e environment, the base URL should be accurate for calling the proxies in your environment.
+For example, https://{org}-{env}.apigee.net).

-Do not change the `production` target URL.
-It points to the internal Apigee e2e environment and should not be changed.

 ### Problems?